Dimagog/persistent_vector/benchmarks.md

 ## Future Perf Improvements

-This is a first version and no perf-tuning has been done so far.

 The speed of building from `enumerable` can be further improved by reading input in 32-element chunks and appending them directly to `root` bypassing `tail`.

-Enumeration speed can also be improved by doing it in 32-element leaf node chunks.

 ## Raw Benchmarking results for v0.1.1